If you’re a dividend investor, I think you should pay more attention to a company’s free cash flow than its earnings.

 Over 12 years to 2008, the company spent upwards of £17 billion acquiring other companies, eventually becoming the fourth largest tobacco company in the world.

-As is often the case with acquisitions, Imperial paid more for the companies it acquired than the book value of their tangible assets.
+As is often the case with acquisitions, Imperial paid more for the companies it acquired than the book value of its tangible assets.

 If a buyer wanted to get a 10% return on their acquisition then they might pay £200m for that company (i.e. the company’s £20m annual profits would give the buyer a 10% return if the acquisition price was £200m).